-Digitalization, the use of technology to streamline work processes, access information and improve global productivity can be considered the ‘next big paradigm shift’, impacting the way we all work, live and relate to one another.
+Digitalization, the use of technology to streamline work processes, accessinformation and improve global productivity can be considered the ‘next big paradigm shift’, impacting the way we all work, live and relate to one another.
 As with all change, this brings both benefits and challenges.

 Based on recent Gallup polls have indicated that less than 15% of workers today feel truly engaged and happy in their jobs, change is needed.
 Often low employee satisfaction is to lack of challenge and opportunity, not feeling valued but trapped in traditional hierarchies and management structures.

-Digitalization allows automation of repetitive tasks so employees can be utilized as true ‘value added human resources’ analyzing and resolving problems, creatively developing innovative solutions and enhancing customer experience.
+Digitalization allows automation of repetitive tasks so employees can be utilized as true ‘value-added human resources’ analyzing and resolving problems, creatively developing innovative solutions and enhancing customer experience.

-In addition, successful digitalization involves use of technology to create and deliver new products and services, integrate complementary offerings from partners and continually innovate to compete globally.
+In addition, successful digitalization involves the use of technology to create and deliver new products and services, integrate complementary offerings from partners and continually innovate to compete globally.
 This can provide many new opportunities for employees to collaborate, innovate and grow in the workplace.

 In the Deloitte Human Capital Trends 2016, 92% of 7000 companies surveyed say that today’s digital world of work has shaken the foundation of their organizational structure.
-As a company shifts from traditional functional hierarchies to project team approaches, values and culture, transparency of goals, frequent feedback and free flow of information, and an employee’s contributions and accomplishments are valued more than position in the organization.
+As company shifts from traditional functional hierarchies to project team approaches, values and culture, transparency of goals, frequent feedback and the free flow of information, and an employee’s contributions and accomplishments are valued more than the position in the organization.

 As seen by Adobe, GE, Daimler Benz and other global corporations embracing technology, successful digitalization requires leadership to:

 - Build project teams instead of hierarchies to dynamically achieve results.

 - Recognize, reward and compensate people based on goal achievement and productivity versus activity and hours.